zxcd/PaddleX/README_en.md

 > [❗ Get more courses for free](https://aistudio.baidu.com/education/group/info/32160)

+🔥🔥 **11.15, 2024**, PaddleX 3.0 Beta2 open source version is officially released, PaddleX 3.0 Beta2 is fully compatible with the PaddlePaddle 3.0b2 version. <b>This update introduces new pipelines for general image recognition, face recognition, vehicle attribute recognition, and pedestrian attribute recognition.
+We have also developed 42 new models to fully support the Ascend 910B, with extensive documentation available on [GitHub Pages](https://paddlepaddle.github.io/PaddleX/latest/en/index.html).</b>

 🔥🔥 **9.30, 2024**, PaddleX 3.0 Beta1 open source version is officially released, providing **more than 200 models** that can be called with a simple Python API; achieve model full-process development based on unified commands, and open source the basic capabilities of the **PP-ChatOCRv3** pipeline; support **more than 100 models for high-performance inference and service-oriented deployment** (iterating continuously), **more than 7 key visual models for edge-deployment**; **more than 70 models have been adapted for the full development process of Ascend 910B**, **more than 15 models have been adapted for the full development process of Kunlun chips and Cambricon**

 🔥 **6.27, 2024**, PaddleX 3.0 Beta open source version is officially released, supporting the use of various mainstream hardware for pipeline and model development in a low-code manner on the local side.